ignacya/FlySearch/README.md

 We've verified that the benchmark works on Ubuntu 22.04, Archlinux (2025), and Rocky Linux 9.6, but it should work on any modern Linux distribution.

-Unreal Engine 5 supports Windows and MacOS as well, but we haven't tested the benchmark on these operating systems, nor provide compiled binaries for them.
-You will need to compile the UE5 environments yourself if you want to run the benchmark on Windows or MacOS.
+Unreal Engine 5 supports Windows and macOS as well, but we haven't tested the benchmark on these operating systems, nor provide compiled binaries for them.
+You will need to compile the UE5 environments yourself if you want to run the benchmark on Windows or macOS.

 ### Python environment